cjus/hydra-aws-docker-article/README2.md

   * TCP and UDP port 7946 for communication among nodes
   * TCP and UDP port 4789 for overlay network traffic

-Your enhanced security group should include:
+Your enhanced security group should include the following.

 > <img src="./EC2_DockerSecurityGroup.png" alt="AWS security group" />